 Corruption is widespread in Turkey’s public and private sectors.
-Politics, public procurement and construction projects are particularly prone to corruption, and bribes are often demanded.
-Corruption allegations against the government caused mass protests in 2013; the government responded with a crackdown on police officers and judges who were voicing such accusations.
-Turkey’s Criminal Code criminalises various forms of corrupt activity, including active and passive bribery, attempted corruption, extortion, bribing a foreign official, money laundering and abuse of office.
-Anti-corruption laws are poorly enforced, and anti-corruption authorities are ineffective.
-Punishment can include imprisonment of up to 12 years and companies may face seizure of assets and revocation of state-issued operating licenses.
+Public procurement and construction projects are particularly prone to corruption, and bribes are often demanded.
+Turkey’s Criminal Code criminalizes various forms of corrupt activity, including active and passive bribery, attempted corruption, extortion, bribing a foreign official, money laundering and abuse of office.
+Anti-corruption laws are inconsistently enforced, and anti-corruption authorities are ineffective.
+Punishment for bribery may include imprisonment of up to 12 years and companies may face seizure of assets and revocation of state-issued operating licenses.
 Companies should note that despite facilitation payments and gifts being illegal, they are frequently encountered.

-There is a risk of encountering petty corruption when dealing with the Turkish tax administration.
+There is a moderate risk of encountering petty corruption when dealing with the Turkish tax administration.
 Businesses report that demands for bribes and irregular payments when making tax payments are fairly uncommon (GCR 2015-2016).
 More than half of Turks consider tax officials to be corrupt (SELDI 2016).
 Out of all respondents, one in twenty Turks reported having been asked for a bribe by a tax official in the preceding year (SELDI 2016).
-Media outlets critical of the government have been subject to targeted tax investigations and subsequent fines (Freedomhouse, 2014).
-Up to a third of Turkey’s economy is unregistered resulting in big losses in the annual tax revenue (Daily Sabah, May 2015; Schneider, 2015).
+Media outlets critical of the government have been subject to targeted tax investigations and subsequent fines (SGI 2017).
+Up to a third of Turkey’s economy is unregistered resulting in big losses in tax revenue (Daily Sabah, May 2015; Schneider, 2015).

 The Turkish Criminal Code criminalizes various forms of corrupt activity, including active and passive bribery, facilitation payments, attempted corruption, extortion, bribing a foreign official, money laundering and abuse of office.
 Facilitation payments are prohibited (GTDT 2017).
 Law on Asset Disclosure, Struggle against Bribery and Corruption, (in Turkish) and the law on Public Servants, provide regulations for gifts and hospitality.
 There is no formal distinction between gifts and bribes, and there is no minimum threshold for a gift to potentially be considered a bribe (CMS 2016).
 Private bribery is also prohibited (CMS 2016).
-Enforcement of legislation varies and the government is being criticised for its lack of willingness to tackle corruption (BTI 2018).
+Enforcement of legislation varies and the government has been criticized for its lack of willingness to tackle corruption (BTI 2018).
 Individuals may be incarcerated for up to twelve years for bribery offenses (CMS 2016).
 Companies may face seizure of assets or income as a penalty (CMS 2016).
 Other relevant legislation includes the Law on the Right to Information, the Law on the Prevention of Money Laundering, the Prevention of Laundering Proceeds of Crime Law, the Law on Public Procurement Contracts, the Public Procurement Law, the Public Financial Management and Control Law and the Act on Declaration of Property and Fight with Bribe and Corruption.
 The legislative protection of whistleblowers is weak and insufficient (Lexology, Aug.
 2017).
 The OECD Working Group on corruption continues to express concerns about Turkey’s low levels of enforcement of foreign bribery legislation and failure to follow up on the working group’s recommendations (OECD 2017).